-Performance is measured based on segment profit, assets and liabilities growth, as included in the internal management reports that are reviewed by the ALCO committee.
+Performance is measured based on segment profit, assets and liabilities growth, as included in the internal management reports that are reviewed by the Assets and Liabilities Committee (ALCO).
 Segment profit is used to measure performance as management believes that such information is the most relevant in evaluating the results of certain segments.